Shigeo Ōdachi: Early life

+Political career

-In 1934, Ōdachi was appointed Secretary of Internal Affairs and Communications of the Management and Coordination Agency of Manchukuo.
-He assisted Naoki Hoshino is developing the first Five-Year Plan for Manchukuo, which had a strong emphasis on the development of heavy industry.
-He returned to Japan in 1939, and served as a bureaucrat in the Home Ministry during the administrations of Nobuyuki Abe and Mitsumasa Yonai.
+In 1934, Ōdachi was invited to Manchukuo, where he was appointed director of the Legislative Affairs Office to the State Council and in 1936 he was promoted to director of the General Affairs Board.
+Along with Naoki Hoshino, he was in charge of is developing the first Five-Year Plan for Manchukuo, which had a strong emphasis on the development of heavy industry.
+He was replaced by Hoshino later that year and later returned to Japan.
+From 1939 to 1940 he served as vice minister of Home Affairs in the administrations of Nobuyuki Abe and Mitsumasa Yonai.

 Following the start of World War II, on 7 March 1942 Ōdachi was appointed civilian mayor of Shōnan (Singapore) under Japanese occupation.
 During this period, he was critical of the heavy-handed military administration by the Imperial Japanese Army and its actions against the Chinese population, as well as civilian opportunists who sought to make quick profits under the occupation.
 His criticism of General Wataru Watanabe, the military administrator of Singapore led to Watanabe’s reassignment in 1943.

-Ōdachi returned to Japan in 1943, and with the amalgamation of Tokyo City and Tokyo-fu into Tokyo Metropolis, he became the first Administrator of Tokyo, a position equivalent to the present Governor of Tokyo.
+Ōdachi returned to Japan in 1943, and with the amalgamation of Tokyo City and Tokyo-fu into Tokyo Metropolis, he became the first Governor of the Tokyo Metropolis.
 As the war was quickly deteriorating for Japan, and Tokyo came under increasing threat of attack, he organized the evacuation of children from Tokyo.
 In September 1943, he gave the order to destroy all of the animals at Ueno Zoo, an act recounted in the post-war book Faithful Elephants.
-In July 1944, he was asked to join the cabinet of Prime Minister Kuniaki Koiso as Home Minister. Ōdachi was awarded the 1st class of the Order of the Sacred Treasure on September 12, 1944.
+In July 1944, he was asked to join the cabinet of Prime Minister Kuniaki Koiso as Home Minister. Ōdachi was awarded the 1st class of the Order of the Sacred Treasure on 12 September 1944.

 After the surrender of Japan, Ōdachi was (along with all other members of the wartime government) purged from public office by orders of the American occupation authorities.
 However, he was never accused of war crimes.
 In 1953, he ran for a seat in the post-war upper house of the Diet of Japan, under the Liberal Party banner.

-With the support of Chief Cabinet Secretary Taketora Ogata, Ōdachi joined the 5th Yoshida administration as Minister of Education in 1953.
+With the support of Chief Cabinet Secretary Taketora Ogata, Ōdachi joined the Fifth Yoshida Cabinet as Minister of Education in 1953.
 Noted for his conservative, authoritarian outlook, he immediately came into conflict with the leftist Japan Teachers Union over its pro-Socialist curriculum in schools and due to his efforts to restore the teaching of "public morals" in schools.
 This led to the passage of a number of laws aimed at enforcing political neutrality in textbooks and in placing restrictions on the hiring of non-civil servants as educators in public schools in 1954.
 These laws continued to be criticized by the Japan Teachers Union in the 1950s and 1960s as indicative of the Reverse Course pursued by the Japanese government.

 Ōdachi died of stomach cancer in 1955 at the age of 63.